to help you with answering the question, do I need a jigsaw, here is a short version of the complete answer you will find in this article:

 A coping saw is a third option to a jigsaw.
 A coping saw is a portable saw used for making intricate cuts and shapes in wood.
 It is made up of a thin, flexible blade held in place by a frame, and it can make both straight and curved cuts.

 Overall, the best jigsaw alternative for you will depend on your specific needs in your workshop and the materials you are working with.
 You may need to use a combination of different techniques in order to get the best results.
+That is why I suggest you should read my article Jigsaw Who?
+7 Innovative Jigsaw Alternative Tools That Will Amaze You now!
+You will find a lot of information and inspiration in that article, do not miss that!

 Do I Need a Jigsaw – Conclusion